markjohnson4/markfest2/content/event/vegan-feast-contest.md

 ---
 title: "Vegan Feast Contest"
 date: 2020-12-27T13:53:32-06:00

-draft: true
-event_date: 2021-01-23
+event_date: 2021-01-30
 event_time: 7-9 PM
 weight: 6
 ---

+Want to encourage yourself to eat more vegan things without breaking the bank?!

+Then join this contest!

-Each participant will make a vegan feast for themselves using less than $20 of ingredients.
+Each participant will make a vegan feast for themselves using less than $20 of ingredients (excluding spices).
+Plan your cooking so that you can comfortably jump in our Discord channel at 7pm and finish creating your feast by 8pm.
+We'll then eat together!

-We'll all start cooking at the same time so we can enjoy hanging out while feast-prepping and learn some about each other's recipes.
-Everyone will have one hour to make their feast*.

-At the end I will grant winners in the following categories:
+I will declare winners in the following categories:

 * Fanciest
 * Greatest Quantity
 * Most Inventive
 * Most Likely to be Made by Me

-\* Excluding essential prep like letting bread dough rise or beans soak, etc.